Guide

 Expected result

-A row count result showing how many records exist in the CSV file.
+An accurate row count showing how many data records exist in the CSV file before further processing.

 When to use this

-- When verifying export size or expected record counts.
+• When verifying exported data or checking expected record counts.

 Why this matters

-Knowing how many rows a CSV file contains helps you estimate effort, confirm export quality, and avoid mistakes in later steps such as splitting, importing, or validating the dataset.
+Knowing how many rows a CSV file contains helps estimate processing effort, confirm export quality, compare datasets, and reduce mistakes before splitting, importing, validating, or analyzing structured data.

 Before you start

-- Make sure the CSV file is the final version you want to inspect.
+• Make sure the CSV file is the version you actually want to measure.

 Step-by-step